brian-team/brian2/docs_sphinx/user/numerical_integration.rst

   accuracy is required.
 This is particularly useful for systems where both slow and fast time constants coexist, as is the case with for example (networks of neurons with) Hodgkin-Huxley equations.
-Note that Brian's timestep still determines the resolution for monitors, spike timing, spike propgation etc. Hence, in a network, the simulation error will therefore still be on the order of ``dt``.
+Note that Brian's timestep still determines the resolution for monitors, spike timing, spike propagation etc. Hence, in a network, the simulation error will therefore still be on the order of ``dt``.
 The benefit is that short time constants occurring in equations no longer dictate the network time step.

-In addition to a choice between different integration methods, there is a few more options that can be specified when using GSL.
+In addition to a choice between different integration methods, there are a few more options that can be specified when using GSL.
 These options can be specified by sending a dictionary as the ``method_options`` key upon initialization of the object using the integrator (`NeuronGroup`, `Synapses` or `SpatialNeuron`).